mcalthrop/contentful-api-testing/README.md

 ```
 npm install
-node api-test.js    # for the NodeJS test script
+node api-testing.js    # for the NodeJS testing script
-./api-test.bash     # for the `curl` test script
+./api-testing.bash     # for the `curl` testing script
 ```

 ## Issues